yevgenybulochnik/devops-playground/wordpress-shell/README.md

 # Wordpress Install
 Wordpress install using a single shell script.
+Also includes PHPmyadmin to connect to mysql db.